 By Ven.
 Walpola Rahula

-[Learn the basics about Buddhism] This is the first book I’d like you to start off with and read.
+[Learn the basics about Buddhism] This is the first book I’d like you to start off with.
 Although this book was written in the 1950’s, it’s a fantastic book to start off with for anyone who is new to Buddhism and will give you the good foundation to begin your practice.
 It is considered a “classic” among many (myself included) in Theravada Buddhism, so it is one you will want to have on your bookshelf (and read!).
 You will learn about the Buddha, the Four Noble Truths, and other Buddhist concepts.
 Also included are selected texts to include some selections from the Dhammapada.
 Even though the title says “What the Buddha Taught”, it will not contain in-depth information about every topic.
 This is Ven.
 Walpola Rahula’s explanation and discussion about the Buddha’s teachings, and he does a great job at it.

 By Ven.
 Thich Nhat Hanh